Family and Divorce

 Experienced family and divorce solicitors by your side

-Our services are centred on providing you with an efficient and positive resolution.
+Our services are centered on providing you with an efficient and positive resolution.

 We can offer you:

-- Initial free 30 minute consultation either in person or by telephone or videolink
+- Initial 30 minute consultation either in person or by telephone or videolink for a fixed fee of £100 plus VAT

 - Affordable fee payment plan